FishlandicFishy/public-domain-fonts/README.md

 * cns40, from `cjk-fonts` and formerly in `gnu-intlfonts`, uses unclear licensing.
 * hanja65, from `cjk-fonts`, [possibly derives from a version of hLaTeX](https://ctan.org/pkg/cjk-fonts).
 It is unclear which version of hLaTeX `cjk-fonts` is talking about but the one I am aware of [is not under the public domain](https://ctan.org/pkg/hlatex-fonts).
 * jfs56, from `cjk-fonts`, comes from an unknown source (possibly CCDOS).
 [Debian assumes that it is under the public domain](https://sources.debian.org/src/hbf-jfs56/1.0-3.2/debian/copyright/) but I doubt it.
+* kanji48 from `cjk-fonts`, a.k.a. older versions of j83-48 from `gnu-intlfonts`, [is derived from the LABO system just like infringing j83-32](https://web.archive.org/web/20080920110120/http://kappa.allnet.ne.jp/20dot.fonts/) but it is only known that j83-32 is a result of plagiarism, and not kanji48.

 ## Other Relevant Notes